A Kestrel for a Knave: Background

 Barry Hines had published his debut novel, The Blinder, in 1966, while still working full-time as a P.E. teacher.
 Hines wanted to write a novel about the education system and took inspiration from his younger brother Richard, who had tamed a hawk called Kes.
-He wrote a first draft while teaching, but received a bursary from the BBC as a result of his successful radio play Billy’s Last Stand, which he used to take a sabbatical on the Isle of Elba and complete the novel.
+He wrote a first draft while teaching, but received a bursary from the BBC as a result of his successful radio play Billy's Last Stand, which he used to take a sabbatical on the Isle of Elba and complete the novel.

 Meanwhile, film and television producer Tony Garnett approached Hines about the prospect of contributing an episode to The Wednesday Play series.
 Hines turned down the offer due to the novel he was currently working on, but Garnett was intrigued and asked Hines to send him a manuscript of the finished project.
 Impressed by the manuscript, Garnett and Loach bought the rights to the film for their new production company, Kestrel Films, before the novel had been published.
 Disney later attempted to buy the rights on the condition that the ending be changed from the novel so that the kestrel survives, a condition refused by Hines.

 Reception and legacy

 A Kestrel for a Knave received positive critical reviews upon its original publication.
-Penelope Maslin noted Hines's "extraordinary visual sense .... subtlety and economy, added to an imagination quite out of the ordinary, which make A Kestrel for a Knave a book to remember."
+Penelope Maslin noted Hines's "extraordinary visual sense ... subtlety and economy, added to an imagination quite out of the ordinary, which make A Kestrel for a Knave a book to remember."

 In 2009, The Observer listed it as one of the "1000 novels everyone must read", describing it as a "compelling and haunting portrait of British working-class youth".
 In a 2010 retrospective review, Imogen Carter acclaimed "the novel's dazzling natural imagery, reminiscent of Seamus Heaney's 1966 poetry collection, Death of a Naturalist".

 Upon Hines's death in 2016, Barnsley-based poet Ian McMillan praised the novel for its "celebratory" presentation of the local dialect and culture, writing that "here in the former South Yorkshire coalfield A Kestrel for a Knave is our Moby-Dick, our Things Fall Apart, our Great Gatsby."

-The book has been published around the world and translated into Chinese, Japanese and Russian.
+The book has been published around the world and translated into German, Chinese, Japanese and Russian.
 It was republished as a Penguin Modern Classic in 1999.

 Alongside the film adaptation, it has seen adaptations for the stage and radio.
-A ballet adaptation was performed at Sheffield’s Crucible Theatre in 2014 to critical acclaim.
+A ballet adaptation was performed at Sheffield's Crucible Theatre in 2014 to critical acclaim.

 First introduced to the UK syllabus in the 1970s, the book is often taught on GCSE English Literature courses.

 In 2019, comedian and former teacher Greg Davies presented a BBC Four documentary about Hines, Looking for Kes, in which he travelled to Hines's hometown to interview people who knew the author.